Sun Language Theory

-The Sun Language Theory (Güneş Dil Teorisi) was a Turkish pseudolinguistic, pseudoscientific hypothesis developed in Turkey in the 1930s that proposed that all human languages are descendants of one proto-Turkic primal language.
-The theory's counterfactual promotion of Turks as a progenitor race led to it finding favour among Turkish ultranationalists, who used to justify their radical nationalist ideologies.
+The Sun Language Theory (Güneş Dil Teorisi) was a Turkish pseudolinguistic, pseudoscientific quasi-hypothesis developed in Turkey in the 1930s that proposed that all human languages are descendants of one proto-Turkic primal language.
+The theory's promotion of Turks as a progenitor race led to it finding favour among Turkish ultranationalists, who used it to justify their nationalist ideology.

-The theory goes that primal language had close phonemic resemblances to Turkish, and because of this, all other languages can be traced back to Turkic roots.
-The origin was Central Asian worshippers who created language as a means to salute the omnipotence of the sun and its life-giving qualities, hence the name.
+It claims that primal language had close phonemic resemblances to Turkish and, because of this, all other languages can be traced back to Turkic roots.
+According to the theory, this primal language originated among Central Asian worshippers who created it as a means to salute the omnipotence of the sun and its life-giving qualities, hence the name.